 The Act provides for a Chairperson and two Members of the Commission.
-From 1 July 2021 - 5 August 2021, the Commission was comprised of a Chairperson, Dr Ian Douglas (whose term concluded on 5 August 2021), and Members of the Commission Ms Karen Gosling and Ms Genevieve Butler (who joined the Commission on 14 May 2021).
+From 1 July 2022 to 30 June 2023, the Commission was comprised of a Chairperson, Ms Genevieve Butler (who was appointed Chairperson on 5 August 2021) and a Commissioner, Ms Jane McKeon (who joined the Commission on 1 October 2021).